rjromijnders/Coursera_Capstone/TheBattleOfNeighborhoods.md

 - Downtown Toronto

 ## Conclusion
 Four locations are promising Neighborhoods for opening a new coffee shop: Chinatown, Grange Park, Kensington Market, Downtown Toronto.
 These locations were selected because of the absence of coffee shops in the top 3 venues, and the proximity to the city center.
-It is suggested to further research these Neighborhoods regarding -amongst others- permits for opening a new Coffee Shops, the ease of transportation (in- and outflow of coffee by trucks?) and the numbers of possible visitors.
+It is suggested to further research these Neighborhoods regarding -amongst others- permits for opening a new Coffee Shops, the ease of transportation (in- and outflow of coffee by trucks?) and the numbers of possible visitors (how many people do visit these areas?).